saurabhchatterjee/rf-docker/README.md

 # rf-docker
-Docker implmentation of Robot Framework with required utilities
+Docker implmentation of Robot Framework with web utilities